 A refugee is an individual who is outside their country of nationality and has a well-founded fear of persecution because of race, religion, social group, or political opinion.
 Most refugees we work with are Special Immigrant Visa (SIV) recipients, a status given to eligible Afghans and their close relatives, who supported the U.S. military effort and thus have been targeted by extremists for their U.S. loyalty and involvement.
-They are eligible for government benefits and should receive their Green Cards soon after arrival, allowing them to live and work permanently in the U.S. In the 2021 evacuation of Afghanistan, there are also some refugees who are not SIV's but have claimed asylum.
-An asylum petition must be approved before green card status is granted, a process that may take years.
+They are eligible for government benefits and should receive their Green Cards soon after arrival, allowing them to live and work permanently in the U.S. In the 2021 evacuation of Afghanistan, there are also some refugees whose immigrant status is Humanitarian Parole and they are applying for asylum before green card status is granted, a process that may take years.